karasio/zumo-robot-project/README.md

 # zumo-robot-project

-in this project our group programmed a Cypress PSoC robot with three different programs
+in this project our group programmed a Zumo robot with three different programs

 One to follow a line according to light sensor data, One to solve a maze and